webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 Before we move on, let's go back to our triangle drawing example and add some basic support for resizing a canvas.
 Sizing a canvas is actually a topic that can have many subtleties so [there is an entire article on it](webgpu-resizing-the-canvas.html).
-For now though let's just add some basic support
+For now though let's just add some basic support.

 First we'll add some CSS to make our canvas fill the page